 Like many workplaces across the world, Watershed has temporarily closed its office doors and opted to work from home as a result of COVID-19.
 But unless you’ve spent time working remotely, it might be more difficult than you realize.
 And thanks to our company’s flexible work schedule, we already have experience when it comes to best practices for working remotely and staying connected.

 7 Tips for Working at Home

 At first glance, working from home might seem pretty enticing.
 After all, you can work in your pajamas all day (or several days if you’re really dedicated).
 And while you don’t have to worry about coworkers unexpectedly dropping by your desk or smelling someone’s lunch lingering in the office hallway, you’re faced with a new set of potential distractions and obstacles.
-To help those of you who might be new remote work, here are a few of our tips and tricks—including a few from our friends at Rustici Software.
+To help those of you who might be new remote work, we've compiled a list tips and tricks—including a few from our friends at Rustici Software.